Naltrexone: Opioid use disorder

-Long-acting injectable naltrexone (under the brand name Vivitrol) is an opioid antagonist, blocking the effects of heroin and other opioids, and decreases heroin use compared to a placebo.
+Long-acting injectable naltrexone, sold under the brand name Vivitrol, is an opioid antagonist, blocking the effects of heroin and other opioids, and decreases heroin use compared to placebo in the context of opioid use disorder (OUD).
 Unlike methadone and buprenorphine, it is not a controlled medication.
-It may decrease cravings for opioids after a number of weeks, and decreases the risk of overdose, at least during the time period that naltrexone is still active, though concern about risk of overdose for those stopping treatment remains.
-It is given once per month and has better adherence and effect for opioid use than the oral formulation.
+It may reduce opioid cravings after several weeks and lower the risk of opioid overdose—at least while naltrexone remains active—but concerns about overdose risk for those who stop treatment continue.
+Injection naltrexone is administered once monthly and has demonstrated greater consistency in patient adherence and efficacy, as measured by opiate-negative urine samples, in comparison to placebo for OUD.

-A drawback of injectable naltrexone is that it requires patients with opioid use disorder and current physiological dependence to be fully withdrawn before it is initiated to avoid a precipitated opioid withdrawal that may be quite severe.
-In contrast, initiation of buprenorphine only requires delay of the first dose until the patient begins to manifest at least mild opioid withdrawal symptoms.
+A drawback of injectable naltrexone is that it requires patients with OUD and ongoing physical dependence to be fully detoxified before initiation to prevent severe opioid withdrawal.
+In contrast, initiation of buprenorphine only requires delaying the first dose until the patient begins to manifest at least mild withdrawal symptoms.
 Among patients able to successfully initiate injectable naltrexone, long-term remission rates were similar to those seen in clinical buprenorphine/naloxone administration.

 The consequence of relapse when weighing the best course of treatment for opiate use disorder remains a concern.
 Methadone and buprenorphine administration maintain greater drug tolerance while naltrexone allows tolerance to fade, leading to higher instances of an overdose in people who relapse and thus higher mortality.
 World Health Organization guidelines state that most patients should be advised to use opioid agonists (e.g., methadone or buprenorphine) rather than opioid antagonists like naltrexone, citing evidence of superiority in reducing mortality and retaining patients in care.

 A 2011 review found insufficient evidence to determine the effect of naltrexone taken orally on opioid dependence.
 While some do well with this formulation, it must be taken daily, and a person whose cravings become overwhelming can obtain opioid intoxication simply by skipping a dose.
-Due to this issue, the usefulness of oral naltrexone in opioid use disorder is limited by the low retention in treatment.
-Naltrexone taken orally remains an ideal treatment for a small number of people with opioid use, usually those with a stable social situation and motivation.
+Due to this issue, the usefulness of oral naltrexone in OUD is limited by the low retention in treatment.
+Naltrexone taken orally remains an ideal treatment for a small number of people with OUD, usually those with a stable social situation and motivation.
 With additional contingency management support, naltrexone may be effective in a broader population.